-2.24 When in doubt about accepting hospitality or an invitation, line management or the Director of Corporate Services should be consulted.
-In all instances where other than conventional hospitality (infrequent working lunches) is offered, the approval of the Chief Executive should be sought using form A1 which is attached at Annex B. If the recipient has or will reject the offer of hospitality, they only need to send details to the Chief Executive's office for inclusion in the CCEA register.
-It is particularly important to ensure that CCEA is not over-represented at an event or function and care should be taken to ensure that this does not happen, for example, by enquiring from the host as to other staff who have received similar invitations.
-To guard against the multiple acceptance of invitations to the same event, each Director should make arrangements to ensure that corporate consideration is given to all invitations.
+2.24 When in doubt about accepting hospitality or an invitation line management or the head of department should be consulted.
+In all instances where other than conventional hospitality (infrequent working lunches) is offered, the approval of the line manager and the Head of Department/Chief Executive for senior officers should be sought using form A1 which is attached at Annex D. If the recipient has or will reject the offer of hospitality, they only need to send details to their line manager for inclusion in the Departmental Register.
+It is particularly important to ensure that a board is not over-represented at an event or function and care should be taken to ensure that this does not happen, for example, by enquiring from the host as to other staff who have received similar invitations.
+To guard against the multiple acceptance of invitations to the same event, each department should make arrangements to ensure that corporate consideration is given to all invitations.